privacycg/CHIPS/README.md

 1. If the cookie-attribute-list contains an attribute with an attribute-name of "PartitionKey" and the attribute-value is null, then skip the following steps and insert the cookie into the cookie store.

-1. 1.
-If the cookie-attribute-list does not contain an attribute with an attribute-name of `Secure` and an attribute with an attribute-name of `Path` and attribute-value of `/` then abort these steps and ignore the cookie entirely.
+1. If the cookie-attribute-list does not contain an attribute with an attribute-name of `Secure` then abort these steps and ignore the cookie entirely.

 1. Set the cookie's partition-key to the attribute-value of the element in the attribute-list whose attribute-name is "PartitionKey".